HL-Boisvert/MSc_Project_HW/README.md

 Several experiments have been performed (more details are available in the dissertation) to answer all experimental requirements:

-- In-simulator comparison of DQN to Wall Following: compares the performance of DQN to Wall Following on training track using both CNNs and NNs.
+- In-simulator comparison of DQN to Wall Following: compares the performance of DQN to Wall Following on training track using both CNNs and NNs, with LiDAR data as input.
 The performance is assessed by three different metrics: speed, safety and smoothness; three different reward functions were tested.
 - In-simulator comparison of DQN to assess whether DRL generalises well to new tracks: compares the performance of DQN controllers trained on track A and tested on track B to DQN controllers tested and trained on track B.
 - Sim2real experiment to assess the Sim2Real gap: the DQN controllers are trained in the simulator and evaluated on the physical F1tenth car.
 Using the same metrics as before, the DQN controllers are compared to Wall Following and manual driving.